Skip Navigation

 Chronic healthcare workforce shortages and high turnover of health professionals are a common challenge facing many rural communities.
 But there is a solution!

-Attract Connect Stay is using some ‘magic sauce’ ingredients as part of a proven strategy to help build a stronger healthcare workforce in rural communities.
+The Attract Connect Stay – Community Connector Program draws on some ‘secret sauce’ ingredients as part of a proven strategy to help build a stronger healthcare and social care workforce in rural communities.

 Growing a strong health workforce in rural communities

-The Attract Connect Stay model is built on Dr Cath Cosgrave’s 25+ years’ experience working with rural communities developing community-centred, strength-based strategies to effectively address local health and community service issues.
+The Attract Connect Stay Framework and its flagship Community Connector Program is built on Dr Cath Cosgrave’s 25+ years’ experience working with rural communities developing community-centred, strengths-based strategies to effectively address local health and community service issues.

 Dr Cosgrave has long been passionate about addressing rural access inequities and resourcing challenges, coupled with her desire to support rural communities to become thriving and sustainable places to live and work.